 Step 4: Prioritize those initiatives

-Once you have you 3-4 big rock items and you knwo how you plan to measure their success, brainstorm 5-6 strategic initiatives you can use to achieve those goals.
+Once you have 3-4 big rock items, and you know how you plan to measure their success, brainstorm 5-6 strategic initiatives you can use to achieve those goals.
 Once you’ve identified 5-6 for each goal, you need to prioritize.
 Consider your resources and prioritize each initiative accordingly.
-Remember, over a year, the best teams will accomplish 4 initiatives per goal; depending on the size of your team, you might be able to accomplish more, but as a rule of thumb 4 initiatives per goal is an excellent place to start.
+Remember, over a year, the best teams will accomplish four initiatives per goal; depending on the size of your team, you might be able to accomplish more, but as a rule of thumb, four initiatives per goal is an excellent place to start.

 Step 5: Build your strategy to implement each initiative